 Luckily, retail also has data, a lot of data.
 While we all may be somewhat burnt out on the term “Big Data”, it really is the best way to define the massive amounts of structured and unstructured data the retail industry has amassed.
 The transactional nature of the industry coupled with email analytics, social media analytics, marketing campaigns, competition analyses, loyalty card data and even video analytics has generated a data surplus for the industry.
-It can be downright creepy just how much data the retail industry has collected on all of us.
+Some of the big data examples expand into other industries as well, and it can be astonishing just how much data industries have collected on all of us.

 Retail’s Got 99 Problems, but Data Isn’t One of Them … or Is It?

 Before we declare Big Data to the rescue (yet again), it is important to note the Retail Industry often struggles with harnessing and profiting from all this data.
 Retail data is often stored in disparate data sources; therefore, this makes analyzing the data across these various sources a challenge.
 Having both the staff and resources to perform these complex analyses is also challenging.
 Turning the data from noise into actionable useful insights that actually improve results, is yet an even bigger challenge.
 Retailers often miss the mark, sometimes ending up with fairly disastrous results.